DocisJP/API-CHALLENGE/terraform/README.md

 - Lambda functions are created and deployed using the source code in the `../lambda_functions` directory.
 - The RDS instance is created in a VPC with appropriate security groups.
 - A Step Functions state machine orchestrates the data processing workflow.
+- ECS tasks run in a Fargate cluster behind a Network Load Balancer.
+- API Gateway is set up with a VPC Link to the NLB for private integration.

 ## Outputs